 This section describes situations when the drug should be used with caution or not at all.
 These are called contraindications.
 For instance, a medicine should not be prescribed for someone who has had an allergic reaction (hypersensitivity) to the same medication or one that is similar, or for someone who is taking another medicine that interacts with it in a harmful way.

 This section also may warn health care providers not to prescribe the medicine for people with certain medical conditions because they are at greater risk of dangerous side effects.
 If you have a serious medical condition, this is the place to find out whether it is likely to cause a problem if you take this medicine.

 This is also the reasoning behind why it is important that you not share your medications with others.
 Your medication may be harmful to someone else due to a medical condition unknown to you.

 Warnings and Precautions

 This section discusses serious side effects that may occur in people who take this medicine.
-It is important that you pay attention to these warnings so you will recognize any symptoms that could suggest a serious problem.
+It does not mean that every side effect will happen to you, but it is important that you pay attention to these warnings so you will recognize any symptoms that could suggest a serious problem.